UniversalDependencies/docs/format.md

     3      mar       mar
 -->
 To accommodate the use of empty nodes for the analysis of ellipsis in the enhanced dependency representation, we adopt a further extension of the indexing scheme from v2.
-Immediately after a word with index _i_, it is possible to insert one or more empty nodes indexed _i_.1, _i_.2, etc. Here is an example showing the use of an empty node in the analysis of the sentence _Sue likes coffee and Bill tea_:
+It is possible to insert one or more empty nodes indexed _i_.1, _i_.2, etc. immediately after a word with index _i_ (where _i_ = 0 for sentence-initial empty nodes).
+Here is an example showing the use of an empty node in the analysis of the sentence _Sue likes coffee and Bill tea_:

     1      Sue       Sue
     2      likes     like